dmlc/xgboost/doc/tutorials/external_memory.rst

 ``gpu_hist``).
 However, the algorithm used for GPU is different from the one used for CPU.
 When training on a CPU, the tree method iterates through all batches from external memory for each step of the tree construction algorithm.
-On the other hand, the GPU algorithm concatenates all batches into one and stores it in GPU memory.
+On the other hand, the GPU algorithm uses a hybrid approach.
+It iterates through the data during the beginning of each iteration and concatenates all batches into one in GPU memory.
 To reduce overall memory usage, users can utilize subsampling.
-The good news is that the GPU hist tree method supports gradient-based sampling, enabling users to set a low sampling rate without compromising accuracy.
+The GPU hist tree method supports `gradient-based sampling`, enabling users to set a low sampling rate without compromising accuracy.

 .. code-block:: python